 Any adult under 40 is able to open a Lifetime ISA.
 They can save up to £4,000 each year, and will receive a 25% bonus from the government for every pound they put in, up to the age of 50.
 Funds can be used to save for a first home worth up to £450,000, or for retirement.
 If the fund is not used for a first home purchase, the funds cannot be withdrawn without a penalty unless an individual is aged 60 or over, or terminally ill, with less than 12 months to live.
-A withdrawal charge is made if cash or assets for any other reason.
-The charge is normally 25% but has been reduced for withdrawals up to 6 April 2021 for individuals who need to access their funds due to the COVID-19 outbreak.
+A withdrawal charge is made if cash or assets are withdrawn for any other reason.